08Aristodemus24/network-engineering-resources/readme.md

 ```
 therefore 178 in binary is 0100 1101 or as an octet

+all that you've learned from web development like routing, ports, client and server side, databases, HTTP requests, cross origin resource sharing, you need in network engineering

+a port you can think of as numbers 5000, 8000, 8080, 80, 51763, 5555, that succeed a host (machines) ip address e.g. `localhost`, `127.0.0.1` which is separated by a colon `:`.
+`http://localhost:8000` or `https://localhost:8000`.
+Here `localhost` is used a generic mask to mask the real ip address of a host machien since you never want to expose your host machines ip address or it'll be vulnerable to attacks

 ## after learning, certification, and creating projects in your job search you need to start either in the following roles before even landing a junior network engineering role:
 IT helpdesk analyst